How To Stop A Lifecycle

 Select Edit and Stop players from entering lifecycle from the green panel

 The panel inside the lifecycle project is now yellow, to let us know that the lifecycle is partially stopped.
+We can see a yellow blinking light, visible from the lifecycle overview page.

 Note: From here you can relaunch the lifecycle by following the confirmation steps or to completely stop the lifecycle and its activities.